 More modern CRP blades can to a certain extent be recycled for reuse in new rotor blades.
 However, in a 2018 statement the government said that challenges in waste disposal would remain for both materials.
 The BWE said these installations so far operate below their full capacity and buy rotor blades from abroad, adding that processing capacity could easily be increased after 2021.

 According to the wind industry, decommissioned turbines so far have often been sold abroad to continue producing power in another country, often outside the EU.
 But transporting the large installations and re-erecting them at a new location often poses significant challenges and might lead to the turbine not being able to perform as planned anymore.
-These are then disassembled in the new country, often with laxer regulations for special waste disposal, which is why the environment agency says a proper removal within Germany is the better option, the UBA said.
+These are then disassembled in the new country, often with laxer regulations for special waste disposal, which is why the environment agency says a proper removal within Germany is the better option.

 What could be done better?